qr243vbi/nekobox/README.md

 - Remote control
 - Support for all platforms that supported by sing-box and Qt (except macos)
 - Add more protocols that does not supported by upstream sing-box
-- Declarative UI for editing proxies
+- Replace static UI with declarative UI for editing proxies

 ## Supported protocols